 High-yield bonds draw investors as emerging debt loses them

-LONDON (Reuters) - Shove over, emerging markets - high-yield debt has taken your place.
+LONDON, March 10 (Reuters) - Shove over, emerging markets - high-yield debt has taken your place.

 Emerging-market bonds, star performers just a year ago, are being replaced by high-yielding corporate debt from developed markets by investors searching for yield.

-Emerging debt has fallen out of favor for many reasons.
+Emerging debt has fallen out of favour for many reasons.
 The United States began tapering monetary stimulus as its economic outlook improved.
 Treasury yields rose, encouraging developed world investors to bring money back home.

 That led to an emerging-market sell-off and growth downgrades in emerging markets, particularly those dependent on foreign investor flows.